matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

   key MAY be signed by a device.

-In order to ensure that there will be no collisions in the `signatures` property, the server must respond with an error (FIXME: what error?) if any of the uploaded public keys match an existing device ID for the user.
-Similarly, if a user attempts to log in specifying a device ID matching one of the signing keys, the server must respond with an error (FIXME: what error?).
+In order to ensure that there will be no collisions in the `signatures` property, the server must respond with an `M_FORBIDDEN` error if any of the uploaded public keys match an existing device ID for the user.
+Similarly, if a user attempts to log in specifying a device ID matching one of the signing keys, the server must respond with an `M_FORBIDDEN` error.

 If a self-signing or user-signing key is uploaded, it must be signed by the master key that is included in the request, or the current master key if no